anima-libera/ipsys/README.md

 ## TODO

 - LINK STATICALLY WITH GLEW!
+- Add an history of rules to be able to return to previous rules.
-- The `main.c` file should be way smaller that it currently is.
+- The `main.c` file should be small, not big ><.
-- More UI components.
+- More UI components to tinker with the settings.
 - Text rendering for the UI.
-- Built-in console.
+- Built-in console for a cool interface.
-- Text-based modular data representation format, then add save/load.
+- Text-based modular data representation format, then add save/load features.
 - Make the build system usable with clang and on Windows.
-- View the fields.
+- View the "force" fields.
-- Better README.